Skip to content

 Segmentation: dense per-pixel text prediction

-Koharu's comic-text-detector path is a segmentation-first design.
+Koharu's comic-text-detector path is segmentation-first.
 The Rust port loads:

 • a YOLOv5-style backbone